Moulthrop family: Education and military

 Philip graduated with a BA from West Georgia College in 1969.
 When he left college he had to consider the military draft that was looming about.
 He enlisted with the United States Navy as part of a two-year active duty program.
 He was transferred back to Atlanta for a year, where he attended weekly meetings, until he was called up for active duty.

 Philip Moulthrop’s active duty took him straight to Vietnam where he was assigned to work as a language instructor in Saigon.
 During his year-long stay in Vietnam he took up photography to help pass the time.
-His time spent in the Navy allowed him to see many things & places that he never would have been able to see otherwise.
+His time spent in the Navy allowed him to see many things and places that he never would have been able to see otherwise.

 After serving his duty in the Navy Philip went back to college at Woodrow Wilson College of Law where he graduated in 1978 with his degree in law.